Celebrating all fathers…and remembering my own. How a gift from my father put me on the path towards Reliability Centered Maintenance (RCM).

 Reliability Centered Maintenance

 So what does all this have to do with Reliability Centered Maintenance (RCM)?
 Well, our lives unfold when we follow our heart.

 My love of aviation led me to Embry-Riddle Aeronautical University where I earned a degree in Aerospace Engineering.
 Fate stepped in and, upon graduation, I was recruited by the US Naval Air Systems Command.
 I started work immediately and soon after, found myself at the Naval Air Warfare Center, Aircraft Division, Lakehurst, New Jersey.

 Maintenance costs in our department were way too high and “something had to be done about it.”
 And that something was RCM.
 And what did we start applying RCM to?
 (Here’s where the synchronicity comes in.)
 Aviation ground support equipment!

 My father died in 1989, but I am forever grateful for our moments on the ramp at Logan airport and the lessons he gave me on our balcony.
 At the time, I didn’t realize how significant those occasions were.

 He was just a father who loved his daughter and who wanted to share the pride he had for his work.
 That just may be one of the most important gifts a father can give his child.

 To All Fathers

-The next time you’re doing something (seemingly) benign with your daughter (or son for that matter), you may be in the midst of shaping her (or his) life.
+The next time you’re doing something (seemingly) benign with your daughter or son, you may be in the midst of shaping his or her life.